 Thus, by reducing the levels of homocysteine, folate performs triple action: it prevents blood vessels diseases, osteoporosis and old age dementia.
 Precisely because of that, day to day consumption of green vegetables is recommended by the world health organization.

 Natural Sources or Supplements?

 Folic acid is the supplementary form of folate.
 It is the oxidized synthetic compound often used in dietary supplements.
 Folic acid is usually given as a medicine to treat various medical conditions.
 Man in general as well as women that are not in their childbearing age don’t need excessive doses of the synthetic folic acid.
 Whenever you can you should use the natural folate rich foods instead.
 Check about the differences between folates and folic acid here.

 In essence, if you want to use the synthetic folic acid, it has to be activated by your body into a form which is biologically active.
 Otherwise it won’t be able to deliver its benefits to the cells or cross the brain blood barrier to help the brain cells.

 Every other American has difficulties in turning this synthetic form into a biologically active folate.
 Therefore, if you use supplements, ask your physical to prescribe you natural folate instead of folic acid.

 The most abundant sources of folate contain more than 200 micrograms (mcg) of this nutrient per 100 g.
-These include yeast and cooked liver.
+These include yeast.
 Rich sources contain between 100 and 200 mcg of foliate per 100 gram serving of produce.

 The Amount of Folate (in micrograms) per 100 Grams of Produce